Mercury Exposure from Fish Consumption in Subsistence Fishers in Rural Oklahoma

 Exposure to the neurotoxin methylmercury through consumption of fish is a major public health concern, especially among children and women of childbearing age.
 American Indians, who often rely on subsistence fishing practices, consume up to 20 times more fish than the general U.S. population.
 However, unique rates of fish consumption, species consumed, and food preparation techniques typical of American Indians and other ethnic populations are often not considered in risk assessment frameworks.

-- Determine whether people who regularly catch and consume fish from Grand Lake watershed (particularly members of the area's American Indian, Hispanic, and Micronesian populations ) have higher body burdens of mercury compared to (a) other residents of the same community who do not frequently consume local fish and (b) the general U.S. population.
+The partners involved in this project were interested in finding out whether people who regularly catch and consume fish from Grand Lake watershed (particularly members of the area's American Indian, Hispanic, and Micronesian populations) have higher body burdens of mercury compared to other residents of the same community who do not frequently consume local fish as well as the general U.S. population.

-This partnership will promote safe subsistence fishing practices in a contaminated watershed by educating community members on ways to reduce the amount of mercury ingested.
-The partnership will also empower community members with information to work with state and regional agencies to develop consumption advisories and promote reduction of mercury emissions.
+This partnership promoted safe subsistence fishing practices in a contaminated watershed by educating community members on ways to reduce the amount of mercury ingested.
+The partnership also empowered community members with information to work with state and regional agencies to develop consumption advisories and promote reduction of mercury emissions.